DeskproApps/jira/SETUP.md

-# JIRA App Setup
+# Jira App Setup

 ## Installation

-To install JIRA, choose between OAuth2 or API Key.
+To install Jira, choose between OAuth2 or API Key.
 Find instructions for each below.

-To configure who can see and use the JIRA app, head to the "Permissions" tab and select those users and/or groups you'd like to have access.
+To configure who can see and use the Jira app, head to the "Permissions" tab and select those users and/or groups you'd like to have access.

 When you're happy, click "Install".